-An approaching cold front will bring much needed rain to most of California beginning Tuesday with between 1-3 inches expected into Thursday.
-This system will also bring strong winds as it rolls through mid week.
-As this system moves east dry and mild temperatures are expected Friday into the weekend.
-This system will bring a slight cool down, mostly cloudy skies and a slight chance of showers to the desert regions this week.
+A cold front out west will bring much needed rain to most of California beginning this week with between 2-4 inches expected in the various regions.
+As this system moves east dry and mild temperatures are expected into the weekend.
+This system will bring a slight cool down (mid 70s) mostly cloudy skies and a slight chance of showers to the desert regions through the week.
 Out on the East Coast high pressure remains in charge keeping the Southeast region dry through the week.